brianyamasaki/japan2023-astro/src/content/destinations/tokyo/yakitori.md

   - src: /assets/tokyo1/PXL_20230406_093711849.MP.jpg
     comment: A quick selfie showing the surroundings of this yakitori bar.
   - src: /assets/tokyo1/PXL_20230406_115702010.jpg
-    comment: Satoru, Yukoh, Nancy and Brian sitting in their booth.
+    comment: Satoru, Yuko, Nancy and Brian sitting in their booth.
 ---

+# An Authentic Japanese Yakitori Dive Bar

 Nancy's friend Yuko lived in Seattle for many years before moving back to Tokyo.
 She took us to an authentic yakitori bar.